Teach English in Colombia

 A TEFL/TESOL/CELTA certification is currently not required for our program in Colombia, however, as the program grows and becomes more competitive a TEFL/TESOL certification or 1 year of classroom teaching experience may be required for some placements in 2018.

-We want to give you the opportunity to set yourself up for success as a teacher so any Colombia participant that signs up for one of our online or in-person TEFL courses will receive $100 back!
+We want to give you the opportunity to set yourself up for success as a teacher so any Colombia participant that signs up for our online TEFL course and ALSO submits a deposit for our Colombia program will receive $400 back!
 Here are your course options.

 This program is free.
 There will be a $400 (USD) deposit upon acceptance to the program, but this will only be required after both interview rounds, after you have been accepted.